 Table of Contents

-Key Differences Between Tapioca Syrup and Cassava Syrup
+Differences Between the Cassava Root Syrups: Tapioca Syrup and Cassava Syrup

-The distinction between tapioca syrup and cassava syrup are hard to separate.
+The distinction between tapioca syrup and cassava syrup is hard to separate.
 This distinction lies primarily in their processing methods, flavors, textures, nutritional profiles, and culinary applications.

 Tapioca Syrup